akami/gfx-raytracer/readme.txt

     @see raytracer/src/main/java/at/ac/univie/unet/a01638800/raytracer/parser/Parser.java
     @see raytracer/build/classes

--- Instead of writing classes for each xml element, the generated classes are ready to use in the application
+-- Instead of writing classes for each xml element, the .xml classes are ready to use in the application

  _____________________________________
  | ------------ HOW TO ------------- |